github-mohsinalam/Movie-Recommender/README.md

 # Movie-Recommender
-Final project of Coursera Course : Data Collection with Python(https://www.coursera.org/learn/data-collection-processing-python).
+Final project of Coursera Course : __[Data Collection with Python](https://www.coursera.org/learn/data-collection-processing-python)__.
 A movie recommender using TasteDive API and OMDB API.

 This project will take you through the process of mashing up data from two different APIs to make movie recommendations.
 The TasteDive API https://tastedive.com/read/api lets you provide a movie (or bands, TV shows, etc.) as a query input, and returns a set of related items.
 The OMDB API lets you provide a movie title as a query input and get back data about the movie, including scores from various review sites (Rotten Tomatoes, IMDB, etc.).